unisonweb/unison/unison-src/transcripts/hello.output.md

 ## Hiding output

-You may not always want to view the output of typechecking and evaluaion every time, in which case, you can add `:hide` to the block.
+You may not always want to view the output of typechecking and evaluation every time, in which case, you can add `:hide` to the block.
 For instance:

 ```unison
 y = 99
 ```

 This works for `ucm` blocks as well.

+Doing `unison:hide:all` hides the block altogether, both input and output - this is useful for doing behind-the-scenes control of `ucm`'s state.

 ## Expecting failures